Rasbash Lecture

 10 candidates undertook the examinations for Associate membership

-1930 – The IFE goes international with overseas branches
+1930 – The IFE expands internationally with overseas branches

-In the previous year, the first overseas branches—then called ‘Colonial Councils’—were approved in Victoria (Australia), New Zealand, South Africa, and Rhodesia.
-At the 7th Annual General Meeting in Leicester, the tradition of presenting Past Presidents with a miniature replica of the Presidential Badge was introduced as a show of appreciation.
+The first overseas branches—then called ‘Colonial Councils’—were approved in Victoria (Australia), New Zealand, South Africa, and Rhodesia.
+At the 7th Annual General Meeting in Leicester, the tradition of presenting Past Presidents with a Presidential Badge was introduced as a show of appreciation.

 1931 – IFE draws the Home Secretary’s attention to lack of enforcement of fire inspections at public entertainment venues.